Bandwidth Metering in SDX

 In this case the maximum bandwidth that is used is more than the licensed capacity of 8 Gbps.
 So to bring down the usage to a bandwidth within the licensed capacity, one of the VPX would have to give up its burstable bandwidth.
 In this case since VPX2 has lower priority than VPX1, so it gives up its 1 Gbps burstable bandwidth.
 VPX1 would continue to burst as it has higher priority than VPX2.
 In all such scenarios, it is made sure that the minimum guaranteed bandwidth is always honored.

 Checking the throughput and data consumption statistics

-You can check individual VPX’s throughput and data consumption statistics in graphs.
+For each VPX, you can check the throughput and data consumption statistics in the graphs.
 To access the graphs, follow these steps:

 - From the SDX Management Service, go to Configuration > Citrix ADC > Instances page.

 - Select a VPX instance and then click the Action drop list.

 - From the list select either Throughput Statistics or Data Usage Statistics.

 The graphs provide you to check the data consumption and throughput statistics for various periods of time, like: